-If you’re thinking about implementing a classical education model into your homeschool, this article is the perfect place to start.
-Learn what it means to use this form of education, its pros and cons, and about classical homeschool curriculum and resources.
+If you’re considering implementing a classical education model into your homeschool, this article is the perfect place to start.
+You’ll learn what classical homeschooling is, and we’ll also share the pros and cons of a classical education.
+Then, we’ll share the best classical homeschool curriculum with you.

-In this article, you’re going to learn about the classical education model.
-Here’s what we’ll cover.
+In this article, you will learn about the classical education model.
+Here’s what you’ll discover.

 - The pros and cons of a classical education approach.

-- How to find a classical academy near you.
+- How to find an online academy or classical academy near you.

 - How you can teach a faith-based or secular classical homeschool curriculum.